csci5117s24/the-penguins-Open-API/README.md

 ![image](https://github.com/csci5117s24/the-penguins-Open-API/assets/96550351/aa1470b8-bc1e-4ae5-8918-fb9689706d95)

-## Other Features and Abilities with OPENAPI
+## Other Features and Abilities with OpenAPI

 There are so many other programs and tools that can be used with OPENAPI, a detailed list can be found here: https://openapi.tools/

 ## Review and Discussion

-To conclude, Open API is not just a helpful one-off visualizer for website APIs, but an entire ecosystem for full-stack API development.
+To conclude, OpenAPI is not just a helpful one-off visualizer for website APIs, but an entire ecosystem for full-stack API development.
 Now that you are equipped with the knowledge of how to develop and test an API within this ecosystem, you're on your way to become a more efficient and equipped web API developer.
-If you've made it this far then you probably can submit your feedback! hope you enjoyed!
+If you've made it this far then you probably can submit your feedback!
+Hope you enjoyed!